muthuganeshece/Business-Case-Study/README.md

     - ***Diversify Genres:***
       - `The genres of movies and TV shows are not uniformly distributed.
 Horror and sci-fi fantasy movies are comparatively fewer.
 Increasing content in these genres will attract a broader audience to the platform.`
 - ### Aerofit Descriptive Analytics
+Aerofit, a leading brand in the fitness equipment industry, offers a diverse product range including treadmills, exercise bikes, gym equipment, and fitness accessories.
+To enhance revenue, we aim to provide actionable recommendations based on detailed insights gathered from the sales data.
+The dataset consists of three months of sales data.
+  - #### Tools and Libraries
+    - Python, Numpy, Pandas, Matplotlib, Seaborn
+  - #### Business Insights and Recommendations
+    - ***Female Users:***
+      - `Female users have shown less interest in purchasing the KP781 product, regardless of income or other parameters.
+Offering them an additional discount on Women's Day could increase the likelihood of purchase`
+    - ***Partnered Users:***
+      - `Partnered users demonstrate a higher interest in buying the treadmill.
+Focusing advertisements on newlyweds or partnered users can help boost sales.`
+    - ***Higher Income Partnered Users:***
+      - `Partnered users in the higher income group purchasing the KP781 fall within a narrower age range, implying that newly partnered users are highly likely to make a purchase.
+Targeting these customers with discounts or promotions could be effective.`
+    - ***High Usage Users:***
+      - `The KP781 can be recommended to users with higher usage per week, as they are more likely to make a purchase.`